Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/surveyMonkey_userSurvey.md

 ### Description

-Ditch the Pen and Paper: Stop relying on outdated methods for user feedback.
+Ditch the Pen and Paper!
+Stop relying on outdated methods for user feedback.

 Integrate SurveyMonkey with Kore.ai XO platform and get instant and relevant feedback from your users.

 ### By authorizing this integration you can: